echkode/PhantomBrigadeMod_Fixes/README.md

 ## AddHardpointsFix.Run

 Prevent adding null hardpoints to layout.
 There is a hard limit to the generated layout pool capacity and if it is exceeded, the pool will return null.
 Other parts of the code aren't expecting generated hardpoints to be null.

-## CIViewOverworldEvent.FadeOutEnd

-The FadeOutEnd() method was setting FadeInEnd as an on-complete action which would reset some of the button states in the event dialog so that they would appear even if they shouldn't.

 ## DataContainerPartPreset.SortGenSteps